dvisockas/norse/README.md

 Input -> Encoder -> Bottleneck ops (RNN, Noise sampling, w/e) -> Decoder -> Output <--> Loss func (D in case of SEGAN, MSE in demucs)

 The idea is to explore what are the best bottleneck operations, loss funcs, optimal depth, upsampling methods and so on.

+### Motivation
+I really liked the design of SEGAN, but GANs are rather unstable and deconv layers lead to checkerboard patterns (buzzing in 1D space).

+DEMUCS performs really well, but they use a LSTM module as their bottleneck operation, which we all know is slow to train.